eclypse-tms/Composure/README.md

 import UIKit
 import Composure

+// The enum must be an Int type.
+Each case in this enum also defines
+// the presentation order of those sections in your collection view.
-enum ComposureSection: Int, CaseIterable, DefinesCompositionalLayout {
+enum MyCustomLayout: Int, CaseIterable, DefinesCompositionalLayout {
     case section1
     case section2